• Skip to primary navigation

 Metro Centric / Flickr.com

-The greatest team of modern times in the Europa League has to be Sevilla.
-Where other clubs see the Europa League as a potential consolation prize to a season Sevilla take it very seriously indeed.
-This is reflected by the fact they have won the cup a record 7 times and given their first trophy was only in 2006 that is an amazing feat.
+Where other clubs see the Europa League as a potential consolation prize to a season, Sevilla take it very seriously indeed.
+This is reflected by the fact they have won the cup a record 7 times, and given their first trophy was only in 2006 that is an amazing feat.

-The Spanish club won back-to-back in 2006 & 2007, then consecutively from 2014 to 2016 and again in 2020 and 2023.
 Despite often being the underdog the club have found an unmatched winning mentality that has seen them win 7 out 7 finals under five different managers.

-Now with the Europa League winners earning an automatic champions league spot you would expect them to be focused on the main European club competition but even if they drop down to the EL for the knockout phase they become instant favourites to win it again.
+Now with the Europa League winners earning an automatic champions league spot you would expect them to be focused on the main European club competition, but even if they drop down to the EL for the knockout phase they become instant favourites to win it again.

 The Trophy